vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     ./
     ../
     .classpath
-    **config/←- Sample OGWAPI configuration file.
-Also, when you run it from an IDE, the file inside is the actual valid config.**
-    **docs/←- Javadoc, Swagger, and this Integrator handbook.**
+    config/←- Sample OGWAPI configuration file.
+Also, when you run it from an IDE, the file inside is the actual valid config. docs/←- Javadoc, Swagger, and this Integrator handbook.
     .git/←- Git configuration.
     LICENSE←- License file.
     log/←- When you run it from an IDE, logs are by default stored here.
 You can ignore it otherwise. pom.xml←- Maven configuration.
     .project←- Eclipse IDE project directory.
-    **README.md←- Roughly the same information as here + changelog.**
+    README.md←- Roughly the same information as here + changelog.
     .settings/
     src/←- Source files.
-    **target/←- This is where you find pre-built JAR executable (or your own build).**
+    target/←- This is where you find pre-built JAR executable (or your own build).

-Now, if you want to build the OGWAPI yourself, it is good time to jump to section `2.1.1.2 Building the OGWAPI from source codes`_. `Building the OGWAPI from source codes <2.1.1.2 Building the OGWAPI from source codes>`_ Otherwise, skip that section and continue with section about `Creating a dedicated system user <#Creating%20a%20dedicated%20system%20user>`__.
+Now, if you want to build the OGWAPI yourself, it is good time to jump to section `2.1.1.2 Building the OGWAPI from source codes`_.
+Otherwise, skip that section and continue with section about  `2.1.1.3 Creating a dedicated system user`_.

 2.1.1.2 Building the OGWAPI from source codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^